LaiaMartinezMotis/Available-Licenses-Research/README.md

 ##### What can be protected with copyright?

+* Written works: the scrips of the story, the conversations between the characters and the source code of the game.
+* Video graphic works: the game grephics and in the so-called cut scenes.
+* Works of musical compositions: all the sound design in the game.
+This includes the soundtracks and sound effects.
+* Graphic works/ drawings: the sketches, conceptual art and other graphics designed for a game.

 ##### What rights are conferred by copyright?
 It gives the holder the right to authorize others to reproduce a work or prevent them from doing so.